-In addition, Holland chickens are active during the day.
-If your chicken is dull and still, and easily allows you to touch its body, it’s a sign that something is wrong with it.
+Holland chickens are typically active during the day.
+If you notice your chicken is unusually lethargic and allows you to touch its body without resistance, it may be a sign of illness or distress.
 Typically, healthy chickens aren’t still during the day, nor can you easily handle them.
 If your Holland breed fails this standard, you should treat them.

 Holland Chicken Personality and Temperament

 Just like human beings, different breeds of chickens have different personalities too.
 One of the prominent qualities of the Holland chicken is its amenability.
 They can adapt wherever they find themselves, making them one of the best breeds to rear on a homestead.
 The hens are good mothers as well.

 Also, they are very docile and easy to handle.
 They get along with other chicken breeds; however, you should slowly introduce different breeds into the flock.
 They like foraging about and basking in the sun.
 As such, you need to keep an eye on them as they don’t like being confined, and they enjoy eating the food they forage.